HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 # 8. Work Log

 *Insert here a log of you daily work.
-This is in essence the log of your daily standup meetings.*
+This is in essence the log of your daily work.
+It should reference your commits as much as possible.*

 Commits: